mwpreston/Powershell/Rubrik/SLAChangeManagement/README.md

 ## Configuration

 There are a couple main files used to hold configuration for the script.
 The config.json file and an encrypted xml file holding credentials to the Rubrik CDM.
+Both should be placed in a folder which is passed to the script via an argument

-### Configuration JSON File
+### Configuration Folder

 The config folder contains a JSON file (config.json) that describe the Rubrik Cluster information.
 A sample configuration looks like:
 ```javascript